isheilachuang/CSC604-Intro--to-programming/README.md

-This is the test file for my Github project.
+This is the excerise file for my Github project.